-We have defined benefit pension arrangements in the U.K. and in the U.S., see ITEM 8, Note 14.
-Our largest defined benefit plan, the Luxfer Group Pension Plan, which closed to new members in 1998, remained open for accrual of future benefits based on career-average salary until April 5, 2016.
-However, following a consultation, it was agreed with the Trustees and plan members to close the Luxfer Group Pension Plan in the U.K. to future accrual of benefits, effective from April 5, 2016.
-Moreover, when increasing pension benefit payments, it was agreed to use the CPI as the reference index, in place of the RPI where applicable.
+We have defined benefit pension arrangements in the U.K. and in the U.S., see ITEM 8, Note 14, Our largest defined benefit plan, the Luxfer Group Pension Plan, which closed to new members in 1998, remained open for accrual of future benefits based on career-average salary until April 5, 2016.
+However, following a consultation, it was agreed with the Trustees and plan members to close the Luxfer Group Pension Plan in the U.K. to future accrual of benefits, effective from April 5, 2016, Moreover, when increasing pension benefit payments, it was agreed to use the CPI as the reference index, in place of the RPI where applicable.
 The Luxfer Group Pension Plan is funded according to the regulations in effect in the U.K. and, as of December 31, 2022, and December 31, 2021, had an accounting surplus of \$27.0 million and \$13.7 million, respectively.
 There is no guarantee that the surplus funding position will be maintained and adverse market movements could result in a reversion to a deficit funding position.
 According to the latest triennial actuarial valuation of the Luxfer Group Pension Plan as of April 5, 2021, the Luxfer Group Pension Plan had a deficit of £12.2 million on a plan-specific basis (reduced from £26.5 million at the previous valuation in April 2018).
-This valuation was carried out prior to a one-off deficit reduction contribution of £9.6 million made in December 2021.
-Should a wind-up trigger occur in relation to the Luxfer Group Pension Plan, the buy-out deficit of that plan will become due and payable by the employers.
+This valuation was carried out prior to a one-off deficit reduction contribution of £9.6 million made in December 2021, Should a wind-up trigger occur in relation to the Luxfer Group Pension Plan, the buy-out deficit of that plan will become due and payable by the employers.
 The aggregate deficit of the Luxfer Group Pension Plan on a buy-out basis was estimated at £86 million as of April 5, 2021 (reduced from £145 million in April 2018).
 The Trustee has the power to wind-up the Luxfer Group Pension Plan if it determines that in the best interests of members, there is no reasonable purpose in continuing the Luxfer Group Pension Plan.

 Following the actuarial valuation as of April 5, 2021, we agreed with the Trustee to make a one-off cash contribution in December 2021 of £9.6 million in addition to the £4.1 million annual payment agreed as a result of the previous valuation.
 While there is an expectation that no further contributions will be required until at least after the next valuation in 2024, there is no guarantee that this will be the case; and no contributions were made during 2022.
 The Trustee can request additional contributions, and the U.K. Pensions Regulator ("TPR") has the power to order further funding in the current three-year window should increasingly stringent regulation require it (see Environmental and regulatory risks: The Pensions Regulator in the U.K. has the power in certain circumstances to issue contribution notices or financial support directions that, if issued, could result in significant liabilities arising for us).
 We remain legally responsible and committed to ensuring that the Luxfer Group Pension Plan has the funding required to meet its liabilities as they fall due.
-Future funding requirements will likely be reassesed and revised following the next triennial actuarial valuation in April 2024.
-Regulatory burdens have also proved to be a significant risk, such as the U.K.'s Pension Front Euclide Funding requirements will likely be reassesed and revised following the next triennial actuarial valuation in April 2024.
-Regulatory burdens have also proved to be a significant risk, such as the U.K.'s Pension Front Euclide Funding requirements will likely be reassesed and revised following the next formation actuarial valuation in April 2024.
+Future funding requirements will likely be reassessed and revised following the next triennial actuarial valuation in April 2024.
 Regulatory burdens have also proved to be a significant risk, such as the U.K.'s Pension Protection Fund Levy, which was £0.3 million in 2022.